 In May 2004 sex expert Dr Trudy Barber told the European Federation of Sexology Conference in Brighton that the chocolates could be available by 2010.

 They will contain higher-than-normal levels of the chemical phenyl ethylamine, which our body releases during sex.

 Today's chocolates around the world have up to 660 mg of phenyl ethylamine.
 It's related to dopamine and adrenalin — body chemicals that heighten our body's physical sensations.

 The new chocolates will have far higher levels of p.e., which triggers an orgasm-like high without the need for sex.
 Or so says the good Dr Trudy.
 I'll take making love with the one I love, over chocolate any day.

-Now if in 2010 we combine chocolate sauce with making love... whoops...
+Now if we combine chocolate sauce with making love... whoops...